autowarefoundation/autoware_tools/map/autoware_lanelet2_divider/README.md

 ### output_layers.gpkg

 This file contains the geographical visualization for generated data.
 This is not used in Autoware or somewhere else.
 It is generating only for debugging the output files.
-[QGIS](https://qgis.org/en/site/) can be used for opening this file.
+[QGIS](https://qgis.org/en/site/) can be used for opening this <!-- cspell: ignore QGIS -->
+file.
 You need to see the visualizations of generated grids, filtered grids and input lanelet2 map.

 <p align='center'>